excid3/tailwindcss-stimulus-components/docs/tabs.md

 `data-tabs-target="panel"` defines which panel is visible based upon the currently selected tab.

-`data-tabs-active-tab-class` defines the list of classes that will be added/removed from the active tab when the active tab changes.
+`data-tabs-active-tab` defines the list of classes that will be added/removed from the active tab when the active tab changes.

-`data-tabs-inactive-tab-class` defines the list of classes that will be added/removed from the inactive tab when the active tab changes.
+`data-tabs-inactive-tab` defines the list of classes that will be added/removed from the inactive tab when the active tab changes.

 `data-tabs-index-value="1"` can be used to set the selected tab when the controller connects.